 Learning Disability Coaching

 Learning disability support is a one-on-one, intensive service tailored to children’s and adolescents’ unique learning profile and needs.
 Our teachers have an exhaustive understanding of learning disabilities and use engaging tools, assistive technologies and evidence based practices.
 Capitalizing on students’ strengths, teachers help children and adolescents understand their LD diagnosis, and teach functional skills to promote success and build confidence.
 Children and adolescents feel empowered when they learn how to support and advocate for themselves.
-Lessons are 50 minutes in length with an additional 5 minutes reserved for teacher-parent consultation at the end of each lesson.
+Lessons are 60 minutes in length with the last 5-10 minutes reserved for teacher-parent consultation at the end of each lesson.